jhan-dev/ProductManagement/README.md

 Actively discouraging others from using your product or service.
 Can be harmful to your product's reputation.

 ### NPS (Net Promoter Scoring):
-Is calculated subtracting Defactors from your Promoters.
+Is calculated by subtracting Defectors from your Promoters.
 Passives are ignored.
 <br> &mdash; NPS 30 = Good
 <br> &mdash; NPS 50 = Great
 <br> &mdash; NPS 70 = Excellent

+##